Why is Los Angeles So Noisy?

 Horns blasting, screeching tires, vehicles peeling out, jackhammering, construction, loud music, and other types of noise are the realities of living in a large and congested city like Los Angeles.
 Yes, you don’t expect to come to this city and live the quest life you have always dreamed about.
 Did you know that noise could pose a serious hazard to your health?
-Well, the New York Times published a report that showed overexposure to traffic noise can result in a heart attack especially if one is highly sensitive to noise.
+Well, the New York Times showed overexposure to traffic noise can result awful things such as heart attacks.

 In fact, if you are reading this post and you are based in Los Angeles, there is probably something distracting you – leaf blowers, heavy sirens, trucks, and the over 10 LAPD choppers thwarting the air for more than five hours.

-Of course, not every part of this famous city will be hard on your years.
-There are a host of areas where you can live in peace with minimal noise levels.
+Of course, not every part of this famous city will be hard on your ears.
+There are a bunch of areas where you can live in peace with minimal noise levels.

 Do you want to know the noisiest neighborhoods in LA?
 Find them in this list!

 More often than not, downtown LA is regarded as one of the liveliest parts of Los Angeles, which is characterized by an array of Avant-grade infrastructure, a vibrant culture, and some of America’s finest restaurants.

 But to create a modern renaissance, there needs to be construction projects going on, which is why this part of the city has become a hub of unending noise, leaving residents complaining.

 Construction projects are not the only source of noise for Downtown LA dwellers.
 When night falls, it will fill your inner ears with loud music coming from nightclubs and other entertainment joints.
 If you are coming to LA for leisure, and you don’t mind having your eardrums disturbed then you’ll have a great time, but if you are thinking about moving, then this noisy neighborhood might not be the best option.